LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

         width="500"
         style="display: block; margin: 0 auto" />

-- In the left figure, the rotation labeled as 1 is perfomed before the transformation labeled 2.
+- In the left figure, the rotation labeled as 1 is perfomed before the translation labeled 2.
-- In the right figure, the transformation labeled as 1 is perfomed before the rotation labeled 2.
+- In the right figure, the translation labeled as 1 is perfomed before the rotation labeled 2.
 - If the translation is performed before the rotation, then the rotation transformation will also change the position of the object because the rotation is performed w.r.t. the parent axis.

-For detailed explainations, please search the following commands in Matlab Help Documents
+For detailed explanations, please search the following commands in Matlab Help Documents

 - [hgtransform](https://www.mathworks.com/help/matlab/ref/hgtransform.html)
 - [makehgtform](https://www.mathworks.com/help/matlab/ref/makehgtform.html)